scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 greatly improving execution time over prior implementation.

-A Brief Introduction on Relevant Quantum Mechanics
+A Brief Introduction of Relevant Quantum Mechanics
 ==================================================

 This introduction is intended to very quickly introduce *what* is being done, but not *why*.
-If you are interested in a more complete description, please refer to Kohler, Thompson, and Wright :cite:`Kohler_2017`.
+If you are interested in a more complete description, please refer to Kohler, Thompson, and Wright. :cite:`Kohler_2017`

 ``WrightSim`` uses the density matrix formulation of quantum mechanics.
 This formulation allows us to describe mixed states (coherences) which are key